airbytehq/airbyte/docs/operator-guides/scaling-airbyte.md

 either hourly or daily, resulting in at most 100 concurrent jobs.

 ### What To Scale
 [Workers](../understanding-airbyte/jobs.md) do all the heavy lifting within Airbyte.
-A worker is responsible for executing an Airbyte operations (e.g. Discover, Read, Sync etc), and is created on demand whenever these operations are requested.
+A worker is responsible for executing Airbyte operations (e.g. Discover, Read, Sync etc), and is created on demand whenever these operations are requested.
 Thus, every job has a corresponding worker executing its work.

 How a worker executes work depends on the Airbyte deployment.
 In the Docker deployment, an Airbyte worker spins up at least one docker container.
 In the Kubernetes